Regional and Country-specific Leadership Programs

 - Delivery of the program through a diverse, experienced international faculty who aim to challenge and inspire the participants

 - Thematic emphasis on leadership across a range of tobacco control issues, irrespective of participants' positions in their organizations

 Acceptance into the leadership program was by nomination only from one of the Bloomberg Initiative (BI) partner organizations (Campaign for Tobacco-Free Kids, Centers for Disease Control and Prevention (CDC) Foundation, International Union Against Tuberculosis and Lung Disease, Johns Hopkins Bloomberg School of Public Health, World Health Organization-Tobacco Free Initiative and Vital Strategies).

-The leadership program began in 2006, and grew from fewer than 20 participants from less than 10 countries to more than 100 participants from 26 countries in the 2016 program.
-IGTC has offered this training to more than 700 professionals from around the globe over the last 10 years.
+The leadership program began in 2006 with fewer than 20 participants from less than 10 countries.
+IGTC has offered this training to more than 2,000 professionals since its launch.